Lakeshore Tower

 No analysis available

-I searched for patrol-service wording such as security patrol or roving security.
-The remarks only mention secured entry, surveillance cameras, and an on-site manager, but no patrol service.
+I searched for patrol-service wording such as security patrol, roving security, patrolled building, or similar language.
+The remarks only mention secured entry, cameras, and an on-site manager, not an actual patrol service.

 No analysis available